oletizi/avi-docs/src/site/docs/architectural-overview/infrastructure/index.md

 ### Edit a Service Engine

 The Edit Service Engine popup allows an administrator to modify the network settings for the SE.
-To edit an SE, select Infrastructure > Service Engines and click on the SE name or on the edit icon.
+To edit an SE, select Infrastructure &gt; Service Engines and click on the SE name or on the edit icon.

 <a href="img/se-edit.png"><img src="img/se-edit.png" alt="se-edit" width="745" height="588"></a>
 **Note:** Properties such as hardware resources and VLAN placement are configured within the SE group.